 As the Housing Authority, the County, and the broader community adopt a new normal SCCHA intends to keep moving the needle on the technology that makes our jobs easier.
-A planned software conversion in FY2025 will streamline staff processes and make it easier for residents to get quick answers to their questions.
+There is a planned software conversion in FY2025 that will streamline staff processes and make it easier for residents to get quick answers to their questions.